 For further information please contact Susan Priestley

-Staging two productions a year at the Queen’s Hall Arts Centre, your local amateur drama group has participants from the Tyne Valley and beyond.
-We warmly welcome new members – acting, directing, publicity, sets, costumes - any aspect of production – bring your talents along!
+Staging two productions a year at the Queen’s Hall Arts Centre, QHTC local amateur drama group has participants from the Tyne Valley and beyond.
+They welcome new members – acting, directing, publicity, sets, costumes - any aspect of production.

 For more information contact 07805 581545